Employer and Position Eligibility

 Policy on Alcohol

 PLU is concerned about students and their total physical, mental, and emotional well-being.
 The university recognizes that a complex cluster of student and social issues surround the use of alcohol in society and that student views concerning its use vary widely.
-As a member of the National Association of Colleges and Employers (NACE), Career Connections abides by the Principles for Professional Conduct, a document that serves as the framework and foundation for ethical practices within the career planning and employment recruiting processes.
+As a member of the National Association of Colleges and Employers (NACE), Alumni & Student Connections abides by the Principles for Professional Conduct, a document that serves as the framework and foundation for ethical practices within the career planning and employment recruiting processes.
 The Principles document recommends that serving alcohol should not be part of the recruitment process on or off campus.
 This includes receptions, dinners, company tours, etc.

 Event Cancellation, No-Show, and Refund Policy